 Please put in’ National Gaa Rounders’ not your County Board..

 Section where it states – County Board to which your club is affiliated.

-Answer – Click in to where it says – Pick a Value, scroll down to you see Rounders, click on same.
+Answer – Click in to where it says – Pick a Value, scroll down to your County, click on County.

-Section where it states – Club. – Pick a value.
+Section where it states – Club. – Pick your Club.

 Click onto it and then scroll down till you reach the name of your club and click.